liamzarbpiccione/Hypophosphatasia-Detection-Algorithm/README.md

 # Usage

-the main .py file brings up a menu to input one or more excel files.
+the main .py file is the code used for the algorithm while the .exe is ready to use.
+This brings up a menu to input one or more excel files.

 following this a second menu prompts the user to change desired analytes based on preference.
 This is ideal considering the many different reference ranges used in different hospitals/assay platforms.